-(ii) Share based payments
+(ii) Share/option based payments

-The Company has an equity-settled share-based compensation plan for directors, officers, employees and consultants.
-Services received are measured by reference to the fair value of the equity instruments and are recognized as share-based compensation expense over the vesting period of the equity instruments with a corresponding increase to equity.
-The fair value of share options are estimated on the date of grant by using the Black-Scholes option-pricing model, based on certain assumptions.
+The Company has an equity-settled option to purchase shares plan for Eligible Persons (as defined by the policies of the TSX Venture Exchange and/or National Instrument 45-106).
+The fair value of the share purchase options are estimated on the date of grant by using the Black-Scholes option-pricing model, based on certain assumptions and recognized as share/option based payments expense over the vesting period of the equity instruments with a corresponding increase to equity.
 Those assumptions are described in Note 8 of the annual financial statements and include, among others, expected volatility, expected life of the options and number of options expected to vest.